 Prof. Ashutosh Sharma is a visionary academician who has made some exceptional interdisciplinary contributions in nanosciences and nanotechnology fields.
 From 2015-2021, he served as the Secretary, Department of Science and Technology, Government of India.
-He is also the Institute Chair Professor & Founding Coordinator of DST Thematic Unit of Excellence on Soft Nanofabrication and Chairman of Centre for Environmental Science and Engineering at IIT Kanpur since 2006.
+He is also the Institute Chair Professor & Founding Coordinator of DST Thematic Unit of Excellence on Soft Nanofabrication and Chairman of Center for Environmental Science and Engineering at IIT Kanpur since 2006.
 He is a recipient of the prestigious Shanti Swarup Bhatnagar award in engineering sciences for his "original pioneering contribution to the understanding of the behavior of thin films and other highly confined nanoscale systems."
-In 2007, IIT Kanpur conferred upon him the Distinguished Alumnus Award.
+He was selected as the President of Indian National Science Academy in 2022.

 Prof. Sharma received his B.Tech. in Chemical Engineering from IIT Kanpur in 1982.
 In 1983, he obtained his master's in the same subject from Pennsylvania State University and later joined the doctoral program at the State University of New York, Buffalo, and obtained a Ph.D. under the supervision of Prof. Eli Ruckenstein in 1987.
 For the next three years, he worked as a research scientist with the Department of Ophthalmology, School of Medicine and Biomedical Sciences, State University of New York.
 In 1991, he moved back to India and joined IIT Kanpur in the Department of Chemical Engineering.